Vikas0693/kudvenkat-AngularCrud/project-readme.md

-    b)*use providers and selector properties in Directive using @Directive c)declare this directive in our component's module which is in this case app.module.ts d)use errors property on formControl i.e department to know is our customValidation passed or not
+    b)*use providers and selector properties in Directive using @Directive c)declare this directive in our component's module which is in this case app.module.ts d)use errors property on formControl i.e department to know is our customValidation passed or not Video 26: Reusable Custom validator
+    a)*if we want to pass value to validator then read next steps b)use validator like appSelectValidator="-101" in html
+    c)use @Input() appSelectValidator; as property in directive d)*selector and name of input property should be same e)So angular passes -101 to input property internally f)if want to use aother name for input property then use like '@Input('appSelectValidator') defaultValue: string;'